aisingapore/TagUI/README.md

 You can use TagUI [MS Office Plug-ins](https://github.com/kelaberetiv/TagUI/blob/master/src/office/README.md) ([demo video](https://www.linkedin.com/posts/kensoh_botgames-rpaugust-activity-6832933047835475968-khcd), [sample doc](https://github.com/kelaberetiv/TagUI/files/7031942/Week.3.docx)) to easily create and deploy Word doc as RPA robots, and set up RPA data parameters using Excel.
 Enjoy a full-featured RPA IDE with toolbar of TagUI steps and tooltips, snapshot tool to automate using computer vision, task pane for settings and run output.

 You can also create and edit your RPA robots using commonly used text editors like Notepad, Notepad++, VS Code, Sublime, TextEdit, Vim, etc. For VS Code users, you can install [TagUI language extension](https://www.linkedin.com/posts/kensoh_hi-vs-code-folks-who-love-rpa-now-you-can-activity-6805445134034042880--PWT).
+For Notepad++ users, you can download [TagUI plug-ins here](https://github.com/tilyanPristka/TagUI-Snippets-for-NotepadPP) for syntax highlighting, shortcuts and snippets.

 For cloud lovers, you can run TagUI on your web browser or phone using [free Google Cloud](https://github.com/kelaberetiv/TagUI/issues/913), up to 5 concurrent sessions.
 For more control running on the cloud, you can run this [Docker image](https://hub.docker.com/r/openiap/nodered-tagui) (use edge tag) or [Docker file](https://github.com/open-rpa/openflow/blob/master/OpenFlowNodeRED/Dockerfiletagui) on your preferred vendor.
 See TagUI Docker [video tutorial](https://www.linkedin.com/posts/kensoh_hi-fans-of-docker-and-rpa-heres-a-tutorial-activity-6884411868061007872-da8s).
 Or run on [free Node-RED instance](https://www.linkedin.com/posts/kensoh_see-how-you-can-run-tagui-free-rpa-on-the-activity-6881841265084915712-mBeO) on OpenFlow.